kdave/btrfs-progs/README.md

 ---------------------

 Documentation fixes or updates do not need much explanation so sticking to the code rules in the previous section is not necessary.
-Github pull requests are OK, patches could be sent to me directly and not required to be also in the mailinglist.
+GitHub pull requests are OK, patches could be sent to me directly and not required to be also in the mailinglist.
 Pointing out typos via IRC also works, although might get accidentally lost in the noise.